snl-dakota/dakota/docs/user/usingdakota/advanced/restartcapabilities.rst

        dakota -i dakota.in -write_restart my_restart_file

-If no ``-write_restart`` specification is used, then Dakota will still write a restart file, but using the default name instead of a user-specified name.
+If no ``-write_restart`` specification is used, then Dakota will still write a restart file, but using the default name ``dakota.rst`` instead of a user-specified name.
 To turn restart recording off, the user may select ``deactivate restart_file`` in the ``interface`` specification (refer to the Interface Commands chapter in the Dakota Reference